Pengen Meaning In Indonesian

 And this is how you pronounce the phrase [cape deh].

-This clip is from a movie called Mimpi Metropolitan.
-Let's watch the clip down below.
+The first clip we are about to watch is from a movie called Mimpi Metropolitan (2019).
+Let's watch the clip below.

 The conversation in that scene with English translations is as follows.